 We'll go down a different route.
-In our eyes at the heart of successful entrepreneurship lies something oddly more abstract: an accurate insight into the causes of human unhappiness.
+In our eyes, at the heart of successful entrepreneurship lies something oddly more abstract: an accurate insight into the causes of human unhappiness.
 To be an entrepreneur means, essentially, to become an expert in the things that make life difficult for people.
-That's because every properly ambitious business is in some way trying to fix things for other people.
+That's because every appropriately ambitious business is in some way trying to fix things for other people.

-And the bigger and more original what you're trying to fix happens to be, the more successful your business can be.
+And the more significant and more original what you're trying to fix happens to be, the more successful your business can be.
 Because consumer society is now well developed, it may be easy to think that all the big problems out there already have thousands of fixes anyway.

 Think of all those car companies, or pizza outlets, or news websites.
-We surely have enough of everything.
+We indeed have enough of everything.
 What could we possibly add to what's already out there?

-But to get a sense of the vast opportunities that still remain in capitalism all you need to do is ask yourself: where and in what areas you're unhappy in the course of an average day?
+But to get a sense of the vast opportunities that still remain in capitalism, all you need to do is ask yourself: where and in what areas you're unhappy in an average day?
 Every unhappiness is really a new business waiting to be born.

 Your frustrations are a nearly inexhaustible source of raw materials out of which the businesses of the future can be built.
 So while there may already be plenty of breakfast cereals, and t-shirts, and cell phones, and cab rides for sale, there's so much more than frustrates and depresses us: think of how difficult it is to get on with one's partner, educate children, cope with anxiety, discover what you want to do with your life, find a nice place to live, calm down in the evening.